sandialabs/canary/docs/source/user/basics.session.rst

 Test session execution
 ----------------------

 We will use an example to demonstrate each phase of the testing process.
-Consider the test file ``centered_space/test.py`` (described in more detail in :ref:`howto-centered-parameter-space`):
+Consider the test file ``centered_space/test.py`` (described in more detail in :ref:`centered-parameter-space`):

 .. literalinclude:: /examples/centered_space/centered_space.pyt
    :language: python